-Local Panels are part of Network Homes Governance Structure and are made up of our residents who work with us to improve services, hold us to account and make sure performance is high.
-Local Panels help to make sure the local voice is heard at a higher level.
+Our Local Panels are part of Network Homes Governance Structure and are made up of residents who work with us to improve services, hold us to account and make sure performance is high.

 Who is on the Local Panels?

 - Up to twelve members, either residents or independents, which may include up to two Ward Councillors.
 Members meet quarterly and attend an induction and training programme.